Ir a cuerpo Ir a Estudios, Gobernanza y organización

 Universidad de Valencia (23/02/2005)

-Dr. Sabater's international trajectory is highlighted by his postdoctoral stays and active collaborations with the University of South Africa, Yachay Tech University (Ecuador), and the National University of Costa Rica.
-His most recent postdoctoral stay was at the prestigious Weizmann Institute of Science (Israel), considered the first non-American research center and ranked tenth worldwide.
-There, he specialized in molecular and spintronics electronics.
-His first postdoctoral stay was for 3 years at the University of Leiden (Netherlands) in the renowned laboratory of Nobel laureate Kamerlingh Onnes, where he excelled as a reference in the measurement of electronic transport in atomic, molecular, and two-dimensional materials junctions under ambient conditions, as well as in high vacuum and cryogenics.
+His international experience is a cornerstone of his training and career.
+It is highlighted by his postdoctoral stays and active collaborations with the University of South Africa, Yachay Tech (Ecuador), and the National University of Costa Rica.
+His most recent postdoctoral research was at the prestigious Weizmann Institute of Science (Israel, 2017-2019), where he specialized in molecular electronics and spintronics.
+Previously, he conducted a three-year postdoctoral stay at Leiden University (Netherlands, 2013-2016), in the renowned laboratory of Nobel laureate Kamerlingh Onnes, where he became an expert in measuring electronic transport in junctions of atomic, molecular, and two-dimensional materials under ambient, high-vacuum, and cryogenic conditions.
+This experience provided him with an unparalleled experimental foundation.